iterative/dvc.org/content/docs/start/model-registry/index.md

 ---
-title: 'Get Started: Model Management'
+title: 'Get Started: Model Registry'
 description:
-  'Get started with DVC model management.
-Use the DVC model registry to manage the lifecycle of your models in an auditable way.
+  'Get started with the DVC model registry to manage the lifecycle of your models in an auditable way.
 Easily access your models and integrate your model registry actions into CICD pipelines to follow GitOps best practices.'
 ---

-# Get Started: Model Management
+# Get Started: Model Registry

 https://www.youtube.com/watch?v=T7MBFpnSr9Q